vserpa/algorithms-python/README.md

 # python-algorithms
-Algortihms and Data Structures in Python
+Algorithms and Data Structures in Python